TaraHelberg/FantasyMatchUp-MemoryGame/README.md

    * I am Responsive for a fantastic spot to see a visual of responsiveness. https://ui.dev/amiresponsive?msclkid=400b1adabe5b11ecbc48938198bb87b4
    * Lighthouse testing system whom I can't find a webpage link for but am grateful for been able to use.

-* Copied Code / Code assistance
+# Copied Code / Code assistance
+* W3S School for code assistance and information. https://www.w3schools.com/
+  Particularly the Modal Pop Ups
+*

 # Imagery for Project